okviz/okviz.github.io/_mydocs/calendar-pro/options/values/vertical-alignment.md

 ---
 **Default value:** Middle

-This option defines the position of the cells' values in the vertical direction.
+This option defines the position of the cells values in the vertical direction.

+<todo>Screenshot</todo>